heroku/draincat/README.md

 ## TODO

 - [X] Multiplex simutaneous lpx frames using Go channels
-- [ ] Option to process multiple logs in single frame together?
+- [ ] Print logs in the same frame together (no interleaving with other frames)
 - [ ] Syslog drains (`draincat --type=syslog`)
 - [ ] metrics?
 - [X] JSON output